ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 schedule with reading assignments and presentation slides, available at on this site.
-During the class sessions students will also be required to download, use, and modify Python software components and data sets that are made available through means such as the course web site and a GitHub repository.
+During the class sessions students will also be required to download, use, and modify Python software components and data sets that are made available through means such as the course web site or a GitHub repository.

 #### Seeking Assistance